-How Long to Learn Vietnamese: Realistic Timelines by Level
+# How Long to Learn Vietnamese: Realistic Timelines and Tips to Learn Vietnamese

 So you're thinking about [learning Vietnamese](https://migaku.com/learn-vietnamese) and wondering how long it'll actually take?
 Good question.
 The honest answer depends on a bunch of factors like your native language, how much time you put in daily, and what level you're aiming for.
 But I can give you realistic timelines for each stage, from basic tourist phrases to actual fluency.
 Let's break down what you can expect at each level and how many hours you're really looking at.

-The Foreign Service Institute rates Vietnamese as a Category IV language for English speakers.
+The Foreign Service Institute rates Vietnamese as a Category III language for English speakers.
 That means they estimate around 1,100 hours of study to reach professional working proficiency.
 Pretty intense, right?

 The FSI timeline gives us a useful benchmark, but your actual experience will vary.
 Some people race through the basics in a few months.
 Others take longer but build more solid foundations.
 Your mileage will vary based on your [study methods](https://migaku.com/blog/language-fun/best-language-learning-methods) and how much time you dedicate each day.